 Author: Thorstein Veblen was an American economist and sociologist who is famous for his combination of Darwinian theories and institutional economics.
 He was born in 1857 in Wisconsin to Norwegian immigrants.

 Context: The Theory of the Leisure Class was written in 1899 during a boom in industry called the Gilded Age.
 It also brought a great many immigrants with a promise of abundant new jobs.

 Language: He makes fun of the “leisure class” calling them rather useless to society. … Read the rest here

 Both Robert Owen and Comte de St. Simon talk about the natural ways of man.
 Owen especially talks about the natural errs of man and that a bloodless revolution is possible if society rejects the “system” and adopts better principles.
 He rejects the industrial man and states that this is the last thing he wants people to subject themselves to as it will make a slave of them.
-Marx takes more of a stance against politics and the economy saying the only things it “sets in motion are greed, and the competition against greed.”
-He compares the workers to commodities and the more they produce, the poorer they get. … Read the rest here
+Marx takes more of a stance against politics and the economy saying the only things it “sets in motion are greed, and the competition against greed.”… Read the rest here

 At the Clark Forum that I attended tonight there was a lot more cooperation between the U.S. and Russia then I previously thought.
 Still, their progress and relationship is limited and in the developmental stages.

 Putin has now agreed to meet with President Obama twice this year.
 This will be a limited partnership with Russia.
 Like most European countries the U.S. has no plans to become their ally.
 The Russian – U.S. relationship has been a steep and slippery slope since the down fall of the Soviet Union, but both sides have wanted to resolve the situation as much as possible and are disappointed it has not come to fruition. … Read the rest here